 - Android notifications for the TeleConsole are blocked: In the TeleConsole's Local Settings you will find a notifications option.
-Unchecking the items here will have no effect on your ability to receive calls.
+Unchecking the items here will not affect your ability to receive calls.

-However, the Android application settings for the TeleConsole also has a notification settings that takes priority over the TeleConsole's settings.
+However, the Android system application settings for the TeleConsole also have a notification setting that takes priority over the TeleConsole's settings.
 Toggling off the Show notifications option here will prevent you from seeing and answering incoming calls!

 If you don't want to be bothered by incoming it's better to turn on DND instead of blocking Android notifications.

 - Problems with the Telebroad system: Telebroad servers are extremely robust with a 99.99% uptime performance.
-Still, if your Internet connection is working fine but your account is offline (which you can check under your profile) it is possible the TeleConsole is unable to register with a Telebroad server.
+Still, if your Internet connection is working fine but your account is offline it is possible the TeleConsole is unable to register with a Telebroad server.

 You can check the status of the Telebroad system here and see if Telebroad PBXCELLENT or Telebroad HyperT1 are operational.
-Our team constantly monitors the system's performance and any interruption with these or other services is usually resolved within minutes.
+Our team constantly monitors the system's performance and any interruptions are usually resolved within minutes.

-- Do Not Disturb is turned on in the TeleConsole or on your device: Do Not Disturb mode is accessed from your profile and sends inbound calls directly to your voicemail.
+- Do Not Disturb is turned on in the TeleConsole or on your device: Do Not Disturb mode is accessed from your account menu and sends inbound calls directly to your voicemail.

-- Call Forwarding is on: This option, accessed from the general settings, route your calls to another number.
-If you do not intend to route your calls toggle it off or else you you will not be getting calls in the TeleConsole.
+- Call Forwarding is on: This option, accessed from the general settings, routes your calls to another number.
+If you do not intend to route your calls, toggle it off or else you will not be getting calls in the TeleConsole.

 - TLS Encryption is disabled: Transport Layer Security is an encryption protocol that keeps your data and privacy safe.
 Telebroad also uses it to mask its VoIP communication from some carriers who may block VoIP traffic.

-TLS is enabled by default, but you should double check the TeleConsole's Local Settings to make sure it has not been disabled it.
-(You can try disable it only If you are experiencing some quality or connectivity issues.)
+TLS is enabled by default, but you should double-check the TeleConsole's Local Settings to make sure it has not been disabled.
+(You can try to disable it only If you are experiencing some quality or connectivity issues.)

-- Conflict with other Telebroad apps: Your TeleConsole's phone line can be shared with the web, Windows and iOS versions of the TeleConsole as well as various Telebroad apps (such as MS Dynamics or Zoho Phone Bridge.)
+- Conflict with Telebroad integrations: Your TeleConsole's phone line can be shared with other versions of the TeleConsole as well as with various Telebroad apps (such as MS Dynamics or Zoho Phone Bridge.)

-Still, if none of the above reasons seem to be the cause of the problem try logging out from any app that shares your line and the TeleConsole Windows.
-Sign in to the TeleConsole Android and see if this resolved the problem.
+Still, if none of the above reasons seem to be the cause of the problem try logging out from any app that shares your line and the TeleConsole.
+Sign in back to the TeleConsole and see if this resolved the problem.
 If so, you can sign in to the other app.